Monday, May 3, 2021 · 16 min read

 This problem has been solved with the mobile Mesh WIFI data acquisition system.
 By adding interconnected WIFI nodes, a “mesh” of network connectivity is created, and the DAQ system is seamlessly connected via multiple paths back to the client computer, as long as the DAQ system stays within the mesh.

 Applying the mobile mesh WIFI in a real test scenario

 Let’s take a look at how Dewesoft engineers set up a multi-use track over the five square miles of the Utah Motorsports Complex located in Grantsville, Utah.

 WIFI “heat maps'' show us how much WIFI coverage we have, allowing us to calculate how many WIFI Nodes should be added, and where.
 Concrete, buildings, trees, and other factors affect WIFI performance.
 Figure 3 shows the location of the base station and the coverage that a single WIFI node will provide:

 The placement of the base station in the building area provides WIFI coverage to only a small portion of the track, as shown in Figure 3, so, we need to add WIFI nodes to create a “mesh” of coverage across the rest of the track:

 Figures 4 and 5 show the addition of two nodes and their effect on the network coverage.
-As the heat map shows, we can predict a range based upon conservative estimates that are known with ideal conditions.
+As the heat map shows, we can predict a range based on conservative estimates that are known with ideal conditions.
 The two nodes are showing a clear line of sight and a simple drop-and-go application.
 But with six nodes in total, it can create a network that covers the entire track.